5 Shocking Facts About Wonder Woman and Her Creator

 Marston was likely influenced by seeing the effect that a male-dominated world had on his wives.
 His wife, Elizabeth, was a career woman who was forbidden from attending Harvard's law school due to her gender.

-He was also influenced by the Suffragist Movement of the 1910s.
+The Suffragist Movement of the 1910s also influenced Marston.
 When Fascism took root in Europe in the 1930s and 40s, this deeply disturbed him.

 He saw violent superheroes in comics as contributing to this disturbing ideology.
 Women, Marston believed, deserved a champion of their own.
-A champion who would fight for beauty and truth, not world domination.
+A patron who would fight for beauty and truth, not world domination.

-So while Marston’s personal life may be less than admirable, the Superhero that he left as a legacy is anything but.
+While Marston's personal life may have been less than admirable, the Superhero he left as a legacy is anything but.